ioos/registry/README.md

 ![Registration process](https://raw.github.com/ioos/registry/master/doc/images/IOOS%20Harvest%20Process.png)
 **Figure 1.** IOOS service metadata registration steps

-Register Service endpoints in [Collection Source Table] (https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid):  The registration process is initiated by logging a request on the [IOOS Registry Github Repository issue tracker] (https://github.com/ioos/registry/issues?state=open) and/or sending an email to ioos.catalog@noaa.gov.
+The registration process is initiated by logging a request on the [IOOS Registry Github Repository issue tracker] (https://github.com/ioos/registry/issues?state=open) and/or sending an email to ioos.catalog@noaa.gov.
 Include the following with each request made: 1) Service URL 3) Service Point of Contact and 3) Service Organization.

 1. Accepted Registry Services (Service URL or metadata collection in a Web Accessible Folder (WAF))
    * WAF: A web accessible folder containing ISO metadata XML documents.
 This offers the most control over the metadata that will appear in the registry, but requires effort to create and maintain.
 Example: http://www.neracoos.org/WAF/iso/